 Each pair creates (and switches to) their own feature branch locally by running

 $ git checkout -b <branch-name>.
-Note that repos come with a master branch by default; you will not need to create one manually.
+Note that repos come with a main branch by default; you will not need to create one manually.

 Tip: If you're ever uncertain which branch you're currently on, run